top of page

 2. Review the following information:

-Childhood Development Homes – Phase 2.
+3. Contact the Childhood Development Homes Association in your region to sign up for Pre-Members Orientation for Associated Childhood Development Homes – Phase 2.
 This is a required orientation where program specialist will focus on the Standard Operating Procedures for Childhood Development Homes Associated and answer any of your questions.

 4. Contact your local zoning office to determine the number of children you may request to care for in your home.
 Note: Written verification of zoning requirements is required as part of the application.

-5. Complete an initial application for membership and upload the application and all required attachments via email to ulaunchit@gmail.com.
-If you are unable to upload the required documents or encounter difficulties online, please contact the Division of Childhood Development Homes Association.
+5. Complete an initial application for membership and upload the application and all required attachments via email to cdha@ulaunchit.com.
+If you are unable to upload the required documents or encounter difficulties online, please contact the Childhood Development Homes Association.

-The following listed documents are required attachments for an initial application for a certificate of association and will need to be uploaded via email to ulaunchit@gmail.com when submitting your initial application.
+The following listed documents are required attachments for an initial application for a certificate of association and will need to be uploaded via email to cdha@ulaunchit.com when submitting your initial application.
 Model forms are provided below, if available.
-Application fees are not being collected by the CDHA through June 2025.
+Application fees are not being collected by the CDHA through June 2026.

 • Budget Form (with instructions)